-We were applying process mapping and applying methodologies to that and it came pretty clear that a lot of legal tasks was rules based.
+We were applying Lean Six Sigma and process mapping methodologies to that and it became pretty clear that a lot of legal tasks were ultimately rules based.
 As you know, software is all about rules.
-We came up with what was at the time a unique idea which was applying software to automate legal tasks.
+We came up with what was, at the time, a unique idea; which was applying software to automate legal tasks.
 At the time everyone said it couldn’t be done.
 We spent two and a half years proving that.

 Ben: Tell us a little bit about that.
 Tell us what you’ve built and what it does.
 Give us a bit of the story.

 Andy: Going back about three years ago we started on this journey.
 My focus from my management consulting days is to focus on what is our core competency and then try to find other people who could bridge competencies as we move into adjacent markets.